0xsequence/sequence-unreal/README.md

 static TFixedABIData Address(FAddress Address);

 /*
+Encodes the given FString into a TDynamicABIData

-@param FString Input,
+@param FString Input, the FString we wish to encode
-@return TDynamicABIData,
-*/
-static TDynamicABIData String(FString Input);
+@return TDynamicABIData, the resulting encoded FString */ static TDynamicABIData String(FString Input);